porres/pd-cyclone/maintenance/text_files/README_0.3-beta-1.txt

 About the current version:
 ——————————————————————————

-Cyclone 0.3-beta-1 carries a a set of xxx Pure Data externals, it comes with; A) single external binaries & B) cyclone sub-library:
+Cyclone 0.3-beta-1 carries a a set of over 200 Pure Data externals, it comes with; A) single external binaries or abstractions & B) cyclone sub-library:

-- A) The individual external binaries can be loaded only by inserting cyclone folder in the search path of Pd (or using Pd Vanilla’s [declare] object).
-It is recommend to include it in the “extra” folder of pd vanilla to work properly.
+- A) The individual external binaries and abstractions can be loaded only by inserting cyclone folder in the search path of Pd (or using Pd Vanilla’s [declare] object).

 - B) The cyclone sub-library loads a small set of objects with non alphanumeric names: [!-], [!/], [==~], [!=~], [<~], [<=~], [>~], [>=~], [!-~], [!/~], [%~], [+=~].
 The library can be loaded in Pd’s startup (or using Pd Vanilla’s [declare] object).
 Objects with alphanumeric names corresponding to these objects are also available as single binaries outside this sub-library.